Rectal Cancer

 In addition to asking about your personal and family health history and doing a physical exam, your doctor may perform the following tests and procedures:

-• Digital rectal exam (DRE): An exam of the rectum.
+• Digital rectal exam (DRE) is an exam of the rectum.
 The doctor or nurse inserts a lubricated, gloved finger into the lower part of the rectum to feel for lumps or anything else that seems unusual.
 In women, the vagina may also be examined.

-• Colonoscopy: A procedure to look inside the rectum and colon for polyps (small pieces of bulging tissue), abnormal areas, or cancer.
+• Colonoscopy is a procedure that uses a colonoscope to look inside the rectum and colon for polyps (small pieces of bulging tissue), abnormal areas, or cancer.
 A colonoscope is a thin, tube-like instrument with a light and a lens for viewing.
 It may also have a tool to remove polyps or tissue samples, which are checked under a microscope for signs of cancer.

 EnlargeColonoscopy; drawing shows a colonoscope inserted through the anus and rectum and into the colon.
 An inset shows a patient lying on a table having a colonoscopy.